 Outward Signs

 During a tantrum, a child will continue to make demands and express what they want.
-Conversely, a meltdown involves fewer clear verbal communications, with reactions like screaming, shrieking, or total withdrawal being more prominent fight-flight-freeze responses.
+Conversely, a meltdown involves less clear verbal communication, with reactions such as screaming, shrieking, or total withdrawal being more prominent fight-flight-freeze responses.

 Audience Dependency